cohenjo/pg_idx_advisor/README.md

 A PostgreSQL extension to analyze queries and give indexing advice.

+## Note: This is no longer updated - please see: https://github.com/HypoPG/hypopg

 ## Introduction ##
 The index advisor uses the virtual index framework/support built into PG to provide a list of "candidates" for the query engine to choose from.